Musk makes $43 billion offer for Twitter to build 'arena for free speech' | Business

 "I think it's very important for there to be an inclusive arena for free speech," Musk, already San Francisco-based Twitter's second-largest shareholder, said at a TED Talk in Vancouver when asked about his bid.
 Musk made the bid on Wednesday in a letter to the board of Twitter - the micro-blogging platform that has become a global means of communication for individuals and world leaders - and it was made public in a regulatory filing on Thursday.
 His offer price of $54.20 per share represents a 38% premium to Twitter's April 1 close, the last trading day before his 9.1% stake in the social media platform was made public.

 Musk, the world's richest person with a $273.6 billion fortune according to a Forbes tally, rejected an invitation to join Twitter's board on Saturday after disclosing his stake, a move analysts said signaled his takeover intentions as a board seat would have limited his shareholding to just under 15%.
-Musk after his TED talk hinted at the possibility of a hostile bid in which he would bypass Twitter's board and put the offer directly to its shareholders, tweeting: "It would be utterly indefensible not to put this offer to a shareholder vote."
+After his TED talk, Musk hinted at the possibility of a hostile bid in which he would bypass Twitter's board and put the offer directly to its shareholders, tweeting: "It would be utterly indefensible not to put this offer to a shareholder vote."

 Twitter was evaluating the offer with guidance from Goldman Sachs and Wilson Sonsini Goodrich & Rosati, according to a source.
 The company was also preparing a poison pill as a protective measure against Musk raising his stake as early as Friday, the source said.
-Shares of Twitter fell 2% in afternoon trading.
+Shares of Twitter closed down 1.7% on Thursday.

 Musk, for his part, told Twitter it was his "best and final offer" and said he would reconsider his investment if the board rejects it.
 "This is not a way to sort of make money," Musk said during the TED Talk.

 White House spokesperson Karine Jean-Pierre declined to comment on Musk's offer for Twitter, saying that market regulators operate independently from political leadership.
-Company employees, some of whom were panicked over Musk's impact on its ability to moderate content, were expected to attend a Twitter all-hands meeting later on Thursday to discuss the news, one source told Reuters.
+Twitter employees, some of whom were panicked over Musk's impact on its ability to moderate content, attended an all-hands meeting on Thursday.
+Chief Executive Officer Parag Agrawal reassured them that the company was not being "held hostage" by news of Musk's offer to buy the company, according to a source.

 Musk said U.S. investment bank Morgan Stanley was acting as financial adviser for his offer.
 He did not say how he would finance the transaction if it goes ahead, but told the TED talk audience he "had sufficient assets," without saying more.
 CFRA Research analyst Angelo Zino said Musk could finance the deal with debt and selling Tesla shares.